riakhaitan/tp/docs/UserGuide.md

 ### Adding an expense : `add`

 Adds an expense to the list.
 Description and expense category provided must be in alphanumerical format, amount can only be positive number up to 2 decimal places and expense date must be in yyyy-MM-dd format.
+Description must be unique and different from all other expenses in Expense Expert.
 Expense category must be from a list of user-defined categories.
-If Expense category is undefined, it will default to the `General` Expense Category
+If Expense category is undefined, it will default to the `General` Expense Category.

 Format: `add d/DESCRIPTION a/AMOUNT [c/EXPENSE_CATEGORY] t/EXPENSE_DATE`